Table of Contents

 Your identity’s precious, it’s one of a kind,

-Do these small things and you’ll glide safely through,
+Take these few steps and you’ll breeze safely through,

 Because no one should ever be you… except You!